[Stakeholder] Environmental management in the Caucasus

 I know World Natural Heritage status helps draw attention to an area.
 Are you looking to develop eco-tourism in Azerbaijan?

 Yes, very much so.
 Our national parks and state reserves are ready to receive visitors, and we are working with other state agencies to develop more sustainable forms of tourism.
-I'd like to take this opportunity to encourage readers of the EU Observer to come to Azerbaijan and see our natural wonders for themselves.
+I'd like to take this opportunity to encourage readers of the EUobserver to come to Azerbaijan and see our natural wonders for themselves.

 Author bio